The Token Tax: How HTML Tables Break Your AI Rankings (And How to Fix It)

 | Support | Email | 24/7 |

-Note: This Markdown format allows the AI to "see" the column alignment instantly, ensuring precise data retrieval without the Adjacency Optimization issues of HTML.
+This Markdown format lets the AI see the column alignment instantly.
+Precise data retrieval without the adjacency optimization issues of HTML.

 Key Takeaways

-1. Count Your Tokens: Before feeding a table to an AI, ask: "Can this be Markdown?"
-If yes, convert it.
+1. Count your tokens.
+Before feeding a table to an AI, ask "Can this be Markdown?"
+If yes, convert.

-2. Strip the Styles: If you must use HTML, strip all class, id, and style attributes.
-The AI only wants the data, not the CSS.
+2. Strip the styles.
+If you have to use HTML, strip all class, id, and style attributes.
+The AI wants the data, not the CSS.

-3. Avoid Merged Cells: Whenever possible, un-merge cells.
-Repeat the data in each cell (e.g., instead of spanning "Q1" across 3 rows, write "Q1 - Jan", "Q1 - Feb").
-This aids Data Anchoring.
+3. Avoid merged cells.
+Un-merge cells where possible.
+Repeat the data in each cell (instead of spanning "Q1" across 3 rows, write "Q1 - Jan", "Q1 - Feb").
+This aids the data anchoring that prevents pricing hallucinations.

-5. LLM-First Indexing: Use this formatting specifically for your llms.txt file to ensure maximum ingestibility.
+5. LLM-first indexing.
+Use this formatting specifically for your llms.txt file for maximum ingestibility.

 References & Further Reading